rchtsang/ecs171-HAR/README.md

 Also check out the discrete wavelet transform for cleaning the data.
 (DDT and D5) And potentially the S-G filter

+#### 5/18

+ANN implemented with sklearn MLPClassifier, but the results are disappointing.
+No outliers are dropped from the data, and StandardScalar is applied to cepstral coefficients.
+Trained with 500,000 iterations with adam algorithm and logistic activation functions.

+Perhaps improvement can be made with different model or by changing some aspects of preprocessing.

 #### 5/17

 Finished initial data preprocessing.